-This is not an article that is intended to blacken the profession of accountancy, which of course is one of those necessities of business life.
-Unfortunately monthly accounting figures show reality in black and white with no shades of grey.
+Unfortunately, monthly accounting figures show reality in black and white with no shades of grey.

 Accounts do not necessarily show the potential for profit or the reasons for lack of profitability.

-Why so many British companies are getting so much brilliantly right, but also some core fundamentals so wrong?
+Why so many British companies are getting so much brilliantly right, but also some core fundamentals so expensively wrong?

 We know spending on advertising can increase turnover and profit in most business climates, providing the promotion is well targeted.

-We know discounting can without doubt entice customers away from competitors and is a useful tool in the armoury, but usually this can only be maintained on a short term basis.
+We know discounting can, without doubt, entice customers away from competitors and is a useful tool in the armoury, but usually, this can only be maintained on a short-term basis.

 We know reducing costs is a prudent and required control, but where to cut the costs and the rationale behind the reduction is the question.

-Pruning research spending will certainly delay company development and may be harmful on a long term basis.
+Pruning research spending will certainly delay company development and may be harmful on a long-term basis.
 Any savings are usually short term.

 So then we come to training budgets, frequently there is not sufficient training spend to make a significant or obvious difference to a company’s bottom line profit.